This website uses cookies to ensure you get the best experience on our website. Learn More.

 Cyberpunk 2077 official wallpaper

 The success behind this choice was so vast that the influence of “cyberpunk yellow” on the mass culture somewhat went out of control.
-Companies that operate far from the gaming industry like apparel manufacturers and food delivery services started using a similar neon yellow in their color schemes hoping to benefit from its cultural impact.
+Companies that operate far from the gaming industry like apparel manufacturers and food delivery services started using a similar neon yellow in their color schemes hoping to benefit from its cultural impact and increase website conversion.

 Color theory 101

-Now, it is time to reveal the secrets of how designers and artists choose colors to create stunning and emotional images that imprint in people’s minds.
-They use an astonishing combination of art and science called the color theory, to create color harmony.
+Now, it is time to reveal the secrets of website color theory: how designers and artists choose colors to create stunning and emotional images that imprint in people’s minds.
+They use an astonishing combination of art and science to create color harmony.

 Color wheel basics